storacha/specs/content-serve-auth.md

 1. **Space Creation and Delegation**

    - A user creates a space using the Storacha client.
-   - The Storacha Client automatically delegates the `space/content/serve` capability to the Storacha Gateway (e.g., Freeway) by sending a `POST /access/delegate` request containing the UCAN delegation.
+   - During space creation, the Storacha Client delegates the `space/content/serve` capability to the Storacha Gateway (e.g., Freeway) by sending a `POST /access/delegate` request containing the UCAN delegation.
    - The Gateway validates the UCAN delegation and stores it in the Delegations KV store.

 2. **Delegation Storage**